kyleboas/tacticsjournal.com/drafts/Draft-2023-3-10-Match-Preview-Leicester-City-vs-Chelsea-11MAR2023.md

 BOR CHE PRESS 1.1.jpeg

 The ball is played forward into the middle third, then both Mateo Kovacic and Marc Cucurella rush to win back the ball.
-They successfully win the ball and play it to Sterling.
+They successfully win the ball and play it to Raheem Sterling.

 ![](/images/D6478DE7-4E3F-41C3-BCFB-38C04693F3E2.jpeg)